 - Withdraw after the third session of a face-to-face AQ course: $0 refund.

 - Withdraw within the first week of a fall/winter/spring online AQ session: $600.

 - Withdraw before the end of the 2nd calendar week of a fall/winter/spring online AQ session: $300.

-- Withdraw in the 4th calendar week or later of a fall/winter/spring online AQ session: $0 refund.
+- Withdraw after the 2nd calendar week or later of a fall/winter/spring online AQ session: $0 refund.

 With the exception of the French-as-a-Second Language Parts 1, 2, and Specialist courses the language of instruction for ALL ETFO AQ courses is English.
 Candidates in the French-as-a-Second Language Parts 1, 2, and Specialist courses are expected to interact in the course in French and complete all course work (including online discussion posts) in French.
 Candidates in these courses can anticipate that the majority of the courses materials provided in the French-as-a-Second Language Parts 1, 2, and Specialist courses will be in French.